 It’s natural for someone to wish they had the skills of a great artist; it’s quite another to make your mimicry of said artist your only contribution to the craft.
 The script for Grandeur wants to be both a tribute a great artist, as well as an examination of his life once his muse abandoned him.

-Though bolstered two strong performances and strong directorial choices, the show is ultimately let down by its text.
+Though bolstered by two strong performances and really good directorial choices, the show is ultimately let down by its text.
 And in a story about writers, that’s the worst thing you could do.

 Grandeur is scheduled to run until 25th of June at The Magic Theatre at Fort Mason in San Francisco.